Frogstomp

 Frogstomp is the debut studio album by Australian rock band Silverchair.
 It was released on 27 March 1995, when the band members were only 15 years of age, by record label Murmur.
-The album features the band's most commercially successful single, "Tomorrow", which was first released on the band's extended play of the same name six months earlier on 16 September 1994.
+The album features the band's most commercially successful single, "Tomorrow", which was first released on the band's debut EP of the same name six months earlier on 16 September 1994.
 Music videos were made for the album's four singles: "Tomorrow", "Pure Massacre", "Israel's Son", and "Shade".